 A responsible AI governance framework answers three questions that most current frameworks leave ambiguous:

+An AI ethics policy is not the same as a responsible AI governance framework.
 An ethics policy states what an institution believes: AI should be fair, transparent, human-centred.
 A governance framework specifies how those beliefs translate into decision-making processes that can be audited, reviewed, and corrected.
-The countries making the most visible governance progress are not revising their principles — they are building operational governance infrastructure.
+The countries making the most visible governance progress are not revising their principles, they are building operational governance infrastructure.
 The distinction between principles endorsement and operational design is the governance gap that most nations are currently sitting in.